Denisgadient/Macro-Data-Analysis-Project/README.md

-# Macro Event Impact Lab (Institutional Grade)
+# Macro Sensitivity Analysis: S&P 500

-A quantitative framework to measure S&P 500 sensitivity to US macroeconomic surprises using ex-ante volatility normalization and robust OLS regression.
+This project investigates how major US economic releases—specifically CPI and Non-Farm Payrolls (NFP) impact the daily returns of the S&P 500.
+By comparing actual data against analyst consensus, I've quantified the "Event Beta" to see how the market reacts to economic surprises.

 ## Key Findings
-- **Event Beta:** Measures the units of market volatility move per 1-sigma surprise in CPI/NFP.
+- **Event Beta:** Measures the market move (in volatility units) per 1-standard deviation surprise.
-- **Interpretation:** A beta of -0.22 means a 1-standard deviation "beat" in macro data historically correlates with a 0.22 sigma drop in the S&P 500.
+- **Finding:** A negative beta (~ -0.31) indicates that in 2024, "stronger" data releases typically led to market sell-offs.
 - **Outputs:** All statistical results and distribution plots are stored in the `output/` directory.

-## Methodology (Academic Standards)
+## Statistical Approach
-- **Ex-Ante Volatility:** Returns are scaled by 60-day rolling realized volatility calculated at T-1 to eliminate lookahead bias.
+- **Volatility Normalization:** Returns are scaled by a 60-day rolling realized volatility.
+This ensures moves are measured relative to the specific market environment.
-- **Deterministic Alignment:** Event dates are mapped to the next available trading day using searchsorted logic.
-- **Statistical Rigor:** Regression analysis utilizes HC1 Robust Standard Errors to account for heteroscedasticity.
+- **Regression Model:** Used OLS regression with HC1 Robust Standard Errors to account for the inherent noise in financial data.

 ## Quick Start
 Run the full pipeline with a single command: